 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical fiction is a paperback edition that was published by Fourth Estate on November 1, 2009 and has 653 pages.
+historical fiction that was published by Fourth Estate on November 1, 2009 and has 653 pages.

 Explore it on Goodreads or Amazon.